-How to make DIY Quidditch Pitch Viewing Stands out of foam-core board and card stock.
-A fun and easy project for you and the kids.
+Learn how to make DIY Quidditch pitch viewing stands out of foam-core board and card stock — a fun and easy project for you and your kids.

-- 4 – Foam-Core Boards, we got ours at the dollar store
+- 4 Foam-Core Boards (I got mine at the dollar store)

 - Straight Pins

 - Colored Card Stock: Red, Blue, Yellow, and Green

 - Utility Knife

 For Halloween this year, my family is participating in a Trunk or Treat.
 We decided that we wanted to do a Quidditch game since we’ve been really into Harry Potter lately.
 I found multiple table-top and outdoor Quidditch games on Pinterest and adapted these ideas to fit in our trunk.
 In this post, I’ll show you how my kids and I constructed the viewing stands.
 We decided that we wanted one for each Hogwarts house, so we made four.

 My foam-core board was 29.75″ by 20″, so adjust if yours is a different size.
 I planned out the measurements so that I only needed one foam-core board per viewing stand.
 The first photo above shows all the lines I drew on my board.
 In the next photo, you can see all my measurements.
 The parts I’ve highlighted blue are extra pieces.
 I started by marking 5″ down from the top.
 Then I measured 4-5″ wide sections across the bottom.
 Finally, I marked all the smaller pieces.
 For the triangular roof pieces, I measured 2.5″ in from the side, then 5″ and another 5″.
 Then I drew diagonal lines to connect my marks and form the triangles.